Soham-coder/Presync/README.md

 # Hardware

-Hardware Modelling of Synaptic Accelerator by taking realtime most accurate parameters consisting of several polynomial approximations in Floating point IEEE-754 32 bit & 64 bit format and recently developed Posit<32,4> format and making a comparitive study of them in terms of accuracy,precision and sensitivity handling and hardware cost.The designs are pipelined to meet 1 Ghz frequency in 45nm ASIC with low area and cost.
+• Hardware design of Synaptic AI accelerator by taking realtime accurate intra-neuronal parameters in floating point single & double precision and recently developed number system Posit 32 bit with 4 bit exponent size
+• Comparitive study of them in terms of accuracy, precision and sensitivity handling and economic footprint.
+The designs are pipelined to meet 1 Ghz frequency in 45nm ASIC with extensively optimised area and power

 # Directory Structure